VirtoCommerce/vc-platform/docs/user-guide/marketing/how-to-add-an-advertising-spot-via-marketing/create-a-content-placeholder.md

 * Select **Dynamic content** in the module blade.
 * Select **Content placeholders** in the opening blade.
 ![](../../../assets/images/docs/image2016-2-3_14-29-48.png)
-In order toВ manage your placeholders easily you should create a folder structure.В This structure like file system structure where files are content placeholders.
+In order to manage your placeholders easily you should create a folder structure.
+This structure like file system structure where files are content placeholders.
-* Add a new folder for advertising placeholderВ by clicking on **Add** toolbar command.
+* Add a new folder for advertising placeholder by clicking on **Add** toolbar command.
 * Select "Placeholders folder" on the opening blade.
 ![](../../../assets/images/docs/image2016-2-3_14-48-17.png)
 * Type name and description.
-Click **Create**В button.
+Click **Create** button.
 * Go to created folder by clicking on it.
 ![](../../../assets/images/docs/image2016-2-3_14-49-35.png)
-* Add placeholderВ by clicking on **Add** toolbar command.
+* Add placeholder by clicking on **Add** toolbar command.
 * Select "Placeholder" on the opening blade.
-* TypeВ name and description.
+* Type name and description.
 Load an image.
 Usually, the image is screen-short of your site page with marked placeholder.
-Click **Create**В button.
+Click **Create** button.
 ![](../../../assets/images/docs/image2016-2-3_14-54-22.png)